top of page

 20240320_161940.jpg

-A neighbourhood backyard is a public space where children and their families can come to access a shared area to play and connect.
-In Neighbourhood Backyards, children can play with their friends in a space supervised by local qualified adults.
-These spaces are play sanctuaries, and the Playworkers present work hard to preserve and protect play.
+A Neighbourhood Backyard is a public space where children and their families can come to access a shared area to play and connect.
+In Neighbourhood Backyards, children can play with their friends in a space supervised by local qualified adults who understand how to support high-quality child-led play.
+These spaces are play sanctuaries, and the Playworkers work hard to preserve and protect play.

 “3 Frees”